 ●Using Final Cut Pro itself

-●Using some other third-party computer or mobile program where an existing video is imported to it, and then exported as MP4 clip with ease.
+●Using some other third-party computer or mobile program where an existing video is imported to it, and then exported as an MP4 clip with ease.

 - Part 1.
 Easiest Method to Export from Final Cut Pro to MP4 Format

 - Part 2.
 Best Alternative Way to Convert Final Cut Pro Videos to MP4 Format Recommended

 AniSmall for iOS